interledgerjs/ilp-protocol-spsp/README.md

 ### Simple Usage

-Sends a single-chunk PSK payment.
+Sends a single-chunk PSK payment or a STREAM payment, if the server supports it.
 Great for micro-payments or micro-donations inside of a script.

 ```js
 await SPSP.pay(plugin, {